manasseh-zw/apollo/README.md

 faced some depenency isssue with crawl4ai for some reason in the latest stable version they added a dep that requires c++ build tools a huge depndency idk why they even did that its craazy this would also make setting up docker much trickier reverted to using an old version of crawl4ai

 now facing issues with kernel memory the webscarper interface does not allow batch processing..., might have to go with import documents where i have eahc url content as a page...

+implemented ingest processor to which handles batch processing of all saerch reseults for a research query.